-But with all due respect to Meagher—and again, as we’d probably only be celebrating Jordan-Hare’s 73 or 74th anniversary this year (if that) without him, there’s a ton of respect due—there was stadium talk in Auburn five years before he got here.
+But with all due respect to Meagher — and there’s a ton of respect due— there was stadium talk in Auburn five years before he got here.
 And not just “wouldn’t it be nice” columns in the paper.
 We’re talking a green light from the Board of Trustees.
 As early as 1930, Auburn people wanted to put the pedal to the metal.

 Because across the state, dang if Bama hadn’t just dedicated a stadium that their president was talking about eventually holding 66,000 people or something.
 That was in the fall of 1929.

-The following spring, Bradford Knapp, Auburn’s then president, took a break from a Board of Trustees meeting to walk over to Langdon Hall and address a meeting of some Auburn alumni on how Auburn needed a stadium of its own.
+The following spring, Auburn president Bradford Knapp took a break from a Board of Trustees meeting to walk over to Langdon Hall and address a meeting of some Auburn alumni on how Auburn needed a stadium of its own.
 Amen, everyone said, Great Depression be damned.
 A doctor from Birmingham, Victor.
 H. Hanson, immediately pledged $10,000, which in 1930 was like a billion dollars.
 Tom Bragg, Auburn booster extraordinaire, saw Hanson’s pledge and raised him an actual check for the same amount, right then and there.
-Well all right, then.
+Well, all right, then.
 Knapp walked back to the trustees and told them the news.
 Yes.
 A stadium.
 Let’s do it.
 They then asked Knapp to leave the room and unanimously decided on a name.